Brett-Kennedy/FormulaFeatures/README.md

 A + B   0.54
 B / C   0.32
 ```
-We then take the two features just added, and try combining them with all other features, including each other.
+We then, in the next iteration, take the two features just added, and try combining them with all other features, including each other.
 After this we may have:
 ```
 A                   0.43
 B                   0.02